kingston-hackSpace/Rotary_Dial_Phone/The_Trimphone.md

 - Remove the hamburger-speaker from the MP3 shield, and connect the **3.5 Audio Jack connector with 4 screw terminals (male)** instead.

 - This should be enough.
-You should now here the sounds coming from the handset.
+You should now hear the sounds coming from the handset.